I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 2. Tat Sae Waterfall Laos

 Tat Sae Waterfall is also near Luang Prabang.
 It is a beautiful wide waterfall that flows right through the surrounding forest.
-The water flowed over small limestone ledges and gathers in turquoise pools that are popular for swimming.
+The water flows over small limestone ledges and gathers in turquoise pools that are popular for swimming.
 Tat Sae is not as dramatic as Kuang Si, but it’s a beautiful and tranquil site.

 3 and 4.
 Tad Alang and Tad Fane